-Selling and marketing expense increased \$10.7 million, or 98%, for the three months ended September 30, 2021 compared to the same period in 2020.
-The increase in compensation expense was primarily due to temporary furloughs and terminations of employees in 2020 as a result of the COVID-19, pandemic and by the addition of Decipher employees in March 2021 and HalioDx employees in August 2021.
-The increase in other expenses and direct marketing expenses were primarily due to increased travel and entertainment expenses as COVID-19 travel restrictions have eased.
+Selling and marketing expense increased \$7.5 million, or 46%, for the three months ended March 31, 2022 compared to the same period in 2021.
+The increase in compensation expense was primarily due to the addition of Decipher employees in March 2021, as well as HalioDx employees in August 2021.
+The increase in other expenses were primarily due to the addition of Decipher Biosciences, inclusive of travel and entertainment.